bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

             PQR  | location-D |  50
             (4 rows)

-Next, we'll use the UPDATE command to change the name and age of a person whose address is 'location-D':
+Next, we’ll use the UPDATE command to change the name and age of a person whose address is ‘location-D’:

     postgres=# update dummy_table set name='GHI',age=54 where address='location-D';
     UPDATE 1